Rowena Chiu is a London-based curator, artist advisor and art consultant.

 In 2016, Rowena joined Martin Creed Ltd. as studio director where she oversaw ambitious solo exhibitions at Hauser & Wirth Somerset and Park Avenue Armory, New York.
 She went on to direct and programme UNIT9, a platform created to enable artists to experiment with projects that fell outside the focus of commercial galleries.

-In 2018, Rowena joined Blain Southern as artist liaison to Francesco Clemente, Jake and Dinos Chapman, Edward Kienholz, Pietro Ruffo, Yinka Shonibare, Joan Snyder, Bernar Venet and Gilberto Zorio.
-Rowena occupied this role parallel to her independent curating and writing.
+Between 2018 and 2020, Rowena worked at Blain Southern as artist liaison to Francesco Clemente, Jake and Dinos Chapman, Edward Kienholz, Pietro Ruffo, Yinka Shonibare, Joan Snyder, Bernar Venet and Gilberto Zorio.

-Since joining Stephen Friedman Gallery as director in 2021, Rowena has been advising artists Leilah Babirye, Jonathan Baldock, Jeffrey Gibson, Hulda Guzman, Izumi Kato, Anne Rothenstein and Yinka Shonibare on development, strategy and institutional outreach alongside placing artworks in public and private collections.
+Rowena was Director of Museum and Institutional Relations at Stephen Friedman Gallery between 2021 and 2025.
+During this time, she worked closely with artists Leilah Babirye, Jonathan Baldock, Jeffrey Gibson, Hulda Guzman, Izumi Kato, Anne Rothenstein and Yinka Shonibare on development, strategy and institutional outreach, alongside placing artworks in public and private collections.

-Rowena is a trustee of Southwark Park Galleries in London.
+Rowena is a trustee of Southwark Park Galleries and member of Serpentine Future Contemporaries.